 What will the improvement research institute do?

-The University of Cambridge and their partners have set out a compelling vision for this ground-breaking improvement research institute.
+The University of Cambridge and their partners have set out a compelling vision for this ground-breaking improvement research institute, which launched in January 2018.

 Led by Mary Dixon-Woods, RAND Professor of Health Services Research and Wellcome Trust Investigator at the University of Cambridge, the institute will work closely with RAND Europe and Homerton College, Cambridge, and a wide range of other partners in the health service, university and charity sectors across the UK.